avolutions/canvas-painter/website/docs/shapes/rectangle.md

 ## Options

-The following table is showing all available rectangle options and there default values if no value was provided explicit.
+The following table is showing all available rectangle options and the default values if no value was provided explicit.

 Option | Default | Explanation
 --- | --- | ---